CDLUC3/resync/spec/data/examples/README.md

 This directory contains examples from the [ResourceSync specification](http://www.openarchives.org/rs/1.0/resourcesync).
+(Note that examples 9-11 in the specification are not actually ResourceSync document examples, and so out of scope for our parse tests.)